At the 3D Print Canal House, we offer you the possibility to learn more about the project and to speak

 An example of an easy to read overview on 3D printing can be found here.
 But the

-best way to learn more is of course to visit the expo centre!
+best way to learn more is of course to visit!

 DUS architects was one of the finalist of the annual New Material Awards.
 This award is granted by the Nieuwe Instituut to a project for its innovative use and design of materials.